By highrise logo

 Have you ever had to call out of work?

 If you must miss work due to an event, providing a legitimate reason that does not abuse company policies is essential.
-Additionally, communicating your absence effectively is crucial in maintaining trust with your employer in the future.
+Additionally, communicating your absence effectively is crucial in maintaining trust with your employer for the future.

 If you work in a traditional office setting, physical barriers preventing you from arriving at work can be considered valid excuses.
 However, working remotely or in a hybrid workplace significantly reduces the acceptable excuses to miss work.